Service Accounts

 In line

-Environment variables can also be specified before a command.
+Environment variables also can be read when specified before a command.

 SDM_ADMIN_TOKEN=<TOKEN> sdm login